-The Biotechnology and Biological Sciences Research Council (BBSRC), Engineering and Physical Science Research Council (EPSRC) and Medical Research Council (MRC) are establishing a £25M UK Regenerative Medicine Platform (UKRMP) to address the technical and scientific challenges associated with translating promising scientific discoveries in this area towards clinical impact.
+The Biotechnology and Biological Sciences Research Council (BBSRC), Engineering and Physical Science Research Council (EPSRC) and Medical Research Council (MRC) have established four interdisciplinary and complementary research Hubs as part of Stage I in the development of a £25M UK Regenerative Medicine Platform (UKRMP).

 - Cell behaviour, differentiation and manufacturing Hub